 Adderall rebalances the dopamine, serotonin and norepinephrine levels in the brain to drive focus and motivation.
 Essentially, by increasing the levels of dopamine (the brain’s reward system), the person experiences increased motivation to achieve their tasks and goals.

 Adderall is most often prescribed to individuals with attention deficit hyperactivity disorder (ADHD).
 People with ADHD often find themselves overstimulated, making it difficult to concentrate and complete tasks.
-Someone with ADHD might find school, work and regular, everyday upkeep challenging.
+Someone with ADHD might find school, work, and everyday upkeep challenging.
 In this case, Adderall fixes overstimulation so the person’s brain can be brought to a normal level of stimulation and focusing becomes easier.
 Simply put, it slows down the brain so the person can concentrate.

 What Does It Mean to Be Addicted to Adderall?